Family Portraits: What to Wear | Lifestyle Photography | Colorado

 You’ve found a photographer, you’ve nailed down a date, and now the hard part—how to dress your family.
 Chances are, if you have gone to this effort and you are reading this blog, you are probably the mom.
 One way to start—find what makes you feel comfortable and beautiful, and plan your family’s wardrobe around that!

 Here are a few other considerations you may want to keep in mind:

 1).
 Coordinate Instead of Match:

 If you’re planning a picture for 20 people, it’s simplest to say, “Everyone in white shirts with blue jeans.”
 But if you’re dressing your immediate family, it pays to put a little more thought into the wardrobe.
-A very simple approach is colors ranging from black to white with just one pop of color.
+A very simple approach is to work with neutral colors with just one pop of color.
 If you want to incorporate more color but aren’t sure how, you may want to check out this website to help you think about color schemes: Learn the Basics of Color Theory to Know What Looks Good.